← The Grove

 4. The Root Check Challenge

-Any grower who disputes the Official Scorer's assessment of one of their pods may file a Root Check Challenge.
+Any Owner who disputes the Official Scorer's assessment of one of their pods may file a Root Check Challenge.
 This is a re-review — not an appeal.
 The Scorer examines the challenged pod again with fresh eyes and issues a new score.
 The new score stands regardless of whether it is higher or lower than the original.

 RuleDetail